 I know I’m not alone in feeling like this.
 Screen time is a major source of mom-guilt.
 Research conducted by the Canadian Paediatric Society’s Digital Health Task Force found that three-quarters of Canadian parents are concerned about their kids’ media use.

-How I got my toddler back on books after she got a taste of screen time At five and nearly eight, my kids are still quite young, so they don’t use screens for homework or school projects.
+At five and nearly eight, my kids are still quite young, so they don’t use screens for homework or school projects.
 It’s all just pure, mindless entertainment.
 (Example: My daughter can spend hours watching videos of other kids playing with Barbies, as she ignores her drawer full of her own Barbies.)

 Finally, after one-too-many bedtime battles, we cracked and implemented a two-week ban on all screens in the house.
 We felt that by going cold turkey, but for a limited amount of time, we could reset the boundaries around screens.